Air quality in Singapore

 The NEA’s Source Emission Test Scheme for industries requires industries to

-conduct source emission tests on their own, or engage accredited consultants to do so for them.
+conduct source emission tests on their own, or engage accredited laboratories under the Singapore Laboratory Accreditation Scheme (SAC-SINGLAS) to do so for them.
 This allows industries to monitor their air emissions regularly, and ensure they meet prescribed air emission standards.